 Dr. and Mrs. Wilson were the parents of 2 children.
 Their daughter Florence May Wilson was born on the 9th of July, 1880 in Kent County and their son Charles Stuart Wilson was born in Bothwell on the 10th of July, 1884.

 In 1884 Dr. Wilson was dealing with an outbreak of diphtheria in the community of Bothwell.
 During this time, he moved his office to another location on the Main Street, probably in an attempt to protect his family from contracting diphtheria.
-Next door to his office on Main Street, he opened a drug store.
+Next door to his office on Main Street he opened a drug store.
 Dr. Wilson moved his office back to his residence in 1887.

 By 1894, the Wilson family was living at 50 Stanley Street in London, Ontario.
-Dr. Wilson died in April of 1926.
-Mrs. Wilson died on the 19th of September, 1930.
-They are buried at Woodland Cemetery in London.
+In London, Dr. Wilson was a physician for the London Jail.
+He died at his residence on Stanley Street on the 28th of April, 1926.
+Mrs. Wilson died at her residence on Stanley Street on the 19th of September, 1930.
+Dr. and Mrs. Wilson were buried at Woodland Cemetery in London.

 *Dr. Wilson’s brother’s Dr. John Dolway Wilson and Dr. George Hudson Wilson also became physicians.
 Dr. George Hudson Wilson served with the Canadian Armed Services in WWI and he is featured on the Gathering Our Heroes website.

 **Dr. Wilson’s brother Marriott Wilson died in London of tuberculosis on the 1st of June, 1888.
 He was 25 years old and a medical student at the time his death.

 ***Mrs. Wilson’s brother Wallace Woodworth became a dentist and practiced in Detroit, Michigan.